 About the writer:

 Amanda Tan has written pieces for several publications, which include stories on food, lifestyle and beauty.
 She believes life is too short for regrets, and hopes to live in London (just for the experience).
 She is also a self-professed cake addict, and can never resist a slice, at any time of the day.
-If you’d like to share life hacks, travel tips and general advice, you can drop her a note [email protected]
+If you’d like to share life hacks, travel tips and general advice, you can drop her a note at [email protected]